-ASIAS technical and programmatic plans as well as funding requirements for the period 2013 through 2017 were presented to the FAA Joint Resource Council in March 2011.
+ASIAS technical and programmatic plans as well as funding requirements for the period 2013 through 2017 have been presented to the FAA Joint Resource Council.
 The Council affirmed ASIAS as a high priority program that should be funded.
 The Council members voiced support for the level of funding presented, which would be a 45% increase over the 2012 level for each of the out years.
 The Council will review the ASIAS program yearly or prior to any suggested adjustments.

 New sources of safety data

 The FAAC recognized the need to bring Flight Operations and Quality Assurance (FOQA) data into ASIAS, beyond what is currently captured under Part 121 operations.
-This activity will move ASIAS closer to acquiring general aviation, corporate and helicopter FOQA data for use in proactive safety programs.
+This activity will move ASIAS closer to acquiring general aviation (GA), corporate and helicopter FOQA data for use in proactive safety programs.
+The sheer volume of flights expected in the near future requires greater emphasis on acquiring, sharing and analyzing aviation safety data in a collaborative environment.
 This becomes especially important as historical accident causes are effectively eliminated.

 The evolving aviation environment will likely introduce new threats that must be identified and addressed before they lead to accidents.
-By including Part 121, general aviation, corporate and helicopter operations in ASIAS, we will better able to identify systemic problems before they lead to an accident or serious incident.
+By including Part 121, GA, corporate and helicopter operations in ASIAS, we will better understand the NAS as a while and be able to identify systemic problems before they lead to an accident or serious incident.

-SThe Secretary should ensure that safety performance standards and training are embedded into NextGen planning, implementation, and monitoring.
+The Secretary should ensure that safety performance standards and training are embedded into NextGen planning, implementation, and monitoring

 The FAA recognizes the need to revolutionize the way it identifies, evaluates, and manages safety concerns in the National Airspace System (NAS).
 One fundamental requirement is the integration of safety assessment and hazard mitigation methodologies into the design, development, and acquisition process for NextGen programs, equipment, and procedures.